Sohum-Prime/magma/docs/models.md

 # Models: The Universal LLM Interface

 At the core of any agent is a foundation model.
-Project Magma is designed to be model-agnostic, allowing you to seamlessly switch between hundreds of different LLMs from providers like OpenAI, Anthropic, Google, and Cohere, as well as open-source models running locally via Ollama or on services like Hugging Face.
+Magma is designed to be model-agnostic, allowing you to seamlessly switch between hundreds of different LLMs from providers like OpenAI, Anthropic, Google, and Cohere, as well as open-source models running locally via Ollama or on services like Hugging Face.

 This is achieved through our integration with **LiteLLM**, a brilliant library that provides a unified, standardized API for all model providers.
 Magma abstracts this into a clean and simple `magma.Model` class.